SubhanSaadatKhan/CovidMap/README.md

 # CovidMap
-Front end of a Covid-19 cases map using HTML and JavaScript
+A Web app displaying Covid-19 cases map using real-time data of the number of cases

 Check out the application here! https://subhansaadatkhan.github.io/CovidMap/